 In Saskatchewan, some health regions are providing naloxone kits at no charge for patients.
 See Take Home Naloxone: Site Locations for a list of regions offering the kits at no charge.
 There is the PAS Naloxone Registry which lists the pharmacies carrying naloxone kits.

-Pharmacies may purchase kits from Mckesson Canada or a company call the Control Group.
+Pharmacies may purchase kits from Mckesson Canada or a company calls the Control Group.
 Kits may be sold to patients or their caregivers.

 Mckesson Canada: Item # 114569 (no minimum order).

 At this time, no government funded fee is in place for counseling on the use of the kits.
 However, since naloxone is a Schedule II drug the pharmacist must be involved in the sale of naloxone, which includes arriving at the decision to sell the drug and counseling patients or their caregiver appropriately.